 After getting the groceries, he would be busy in the kitchen.
 I could hear him working in a frenzy in the kitchen.
 Singing too.
 In between, he would come with the hisab or accounting of the shopping trip.
 He knew I write everything down.

-He never kept any hisab pending.
+He never kept any hisab or accounts pending.

 Followed my system: